ShashankaShekharSharma/ShashankaShekharSharma/README.md

 💻 *I'm always eager to work on new projects and collaborate with like-minded individuals.
 Feel free to reach out if you'd like to discuss a potential opportunity.*

-## Upcoming Projects 🔮

-1. **Mock Test Simulator**
-   - Harnessing the magic of ML, AI, and Python to create a revolutionary mock test simulator.

 🌟 *Stay tuned for more updates on these exciting projects!*